Skip to main content

 Method 2 - Without the SDK

 You can also verify incoming webhooks yourself using basic tools available in most programming languages.
-Every webhook payload from Fathom includes a webhook-signature in the header, with a version prefix and a base64-encoded value.
-Example: "v1,BKQR1BIFjiNPdfpqM3+FH/YckKhX7WIq4/KK6Cc5aDY=" View in docs To verify the request:
+Every webhook payload from Fathom includes three headers used for verification:

 Example: